rneuhausler/coralModel-analyses/README.md

 The final outputs from a .sh run are the following metrics, shown in the example output below:
 ![](images/exampleOutput/table.png)

-(Coral-CoralNeighbors represents the average number of coral neighbors for a coral node (same holds for Turf-TurfNeighbors and Macro-MacroNeighbors).)
+Coral-CoralNeighbors represents the average number of coral neighbors for a coral node (similarly holds for Turf-TurfNeighbors and Macro-MacroNeighbors).

 These specific values are set to be output in the function `pullInfo()`, shown below, within `coralModelTest.py`: